OpenProducer/newspack-platform/wp-content/themes/twentyfifteen/readme.txt

 === Twenty Fifteen ===
-Contributors: the WordPress team
+Contributors: wordpressdotorg
 Requires at least: WordPress 4.1
-Tested up to: WordPress 4.5-trunk
+Tested up to: WordPress 5.0
+Requires PHP: 5.2.4
-Version: 1.4
+Version: 2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: black, blue, gray, pink, purple, white, yellow, dark, light, two-columns, left-sidebar, fixed-layout, responsive-layout, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready
+Tags: blog, two-columns, left-sidebar, accessibility-ready, custom-background, custom-colors, custom-header, custom-logo, custom-menu, editor-style, featured-images, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready

 == Description ==
 Our 2015 default theme is clean, blog-focused, and designed for clarity.
 Twenty Fifteen's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
 We designed it using a mobile-first approach, meaning your content takes center-stage, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.